 heavy

-(of a physical object) Having great weight.
+(of any physical thing) Having great weight.

 (of a topic) {{U|serious}}, somber.